luklewluk/RTBox/README.md

 ### How to run?
 If you run it not in your local computer, change 'localhost' to your server IP in js/websocket.js file.
-After installation enter into 'src' directory and execute 'php RunServer.php' (Unix).
+After installation enter into 'src' directory and execute 'php run.php' (Unix).
 I recommend to use 'screen' to keep server working constantly.